Skip to main content

 Postdoctoral positions in Granular Mechanics at Northwestern University

 Applications are invited for two postdoctoral positions in the Geomechanics Group led by Dr. Buscarnera at Northwestern University.
 Both positions focus on the multi-scale behavior of granular solids, with one emphasizing numerical and theoretical modeling of the particle-continuum duality and the other emphasizing the experimental study of particulate materials through advanced characterization protocols.
+Competitive salary, exposure to a dynamic international academic environment and opportunities for professional development will be essential elements of the employment conditions.

 MS Invitation "Multiscale Machine Learning for Geotechnical and Geophysics and Geomechanics Applications: from Grain- to Field-scales" @IACM conf.
 MMLDT-CSET 2021